 We have argued that density functional approximations should be constructed nonempirically via the satisfaction of known exact constraints (valid for all densities or for a large class of them), and that the uniform density limit in particular is a logically required constraint.
-We realize that this nonempirical construction is a slow and uncertain process, and that for certain systems and properties the users will want to employ semiempirical or fitted functionals.
-In such cases, we recommend functionals that are correct for the uniform electron gas and contain few fitted parameters, such as the PBE0 or TPSSh hybrids.
-Even then, we believe that results should also be reported for the nonempirical functionals like LSD, PBE GGA, and TPSS meta-GGA, as a measure of how much we really understand and what remains to be understood.
+We realize that this nonempirical construction is a slow and uncertain process.
+It is hard to get everything right, and impossible to do so on the lower rungs of the ladder: for certain systems and properties, users may want to employ semiempirical or fitted functionals.
+In such cases, we recommend functionals that are correct for the uniform electron gas and contain few fitted parameters, such as PBE0 or TPSSh.
+Even then, we believe that results should also be reported for the nonempirical functionals like LSD (in an accurate parametrization^{33,34}), PBE GGA, and TPSS meta-GGA, as a measure of how much we really understand and what remains to be understood.